 5. Choose an employee type.

-6. Ente the total average gross pay this employee receives every month.
+6. Enter the total average gross pay this employee receives every month.

 7. If the employee is Billable or Mixed, enter the number of hours each day spent doing billable work.